apietrelli/myVCF/docs/install.rst

 ^^^^^^^^

 1. Open terminal
-2. Go to myVCF dir
+2. Go to :code:`myVCF/` dir
 3. Execute this command:

 .. code-block:: shell

-  pip install -r /path/to/requirements.txt
+  pip install -r requirements.txt

 Verify the installation by typing this